-Community-building and coordination experience help to guarantee integration and deliver uniform and open access to computing resources.
+Building and coordinating communities to help guarantee integration and deliver uniform and open access to computing resources.

 EGI has developed from a domain-specific activity focused on a handful of resource centres to a multi-disciplinary infrastructure with usage across many different disciplines.
 Individual researchers can expect uniform access to reliable services anywhere within EGI's federated network of national resource providers, regardless of location.
-The value of such widespread integration has been amply demonstrated (e.g. during the data collection runs of the Large Hadron Collider in 2010-2012 where scientists analysed data using EGI services).
+The value of such widespread integration has been amply demonstrated (e.g. during the data collection runs of the Large Hadron Collider in 2010-2012 when scientists analysed data using EGI services).